← The journal Vertical M&A Guides February 19, 2026

 AirDNA's Expansion into Software

-AirDNA, the leading provider of short-term rental market data and analytics, made a strategic pivot with its acquisition of Uplisting in late 2023 (announced January 2024).
+AirDNA, a provider of short-term rental market data and analytics, expanded into operational software with its acquisition of Uplisting, announced in January 2024.
 Uplisting is a vacation rental software and channel management system founded in 2016, serving property managers who list across Airbnb, Vrbo, and Booking.com.

 Hostaway's Growth and Funding

-Hostaway raised $365 million in funding to support its expansion as a vacation rental management platform.
-The company has positioned itself as a comprehensive solution for professional property managers, competing directly with Guesty for the mid-market and enterprise segments.
-While Hostaway has been less acquisition-driven than Guesty, its substantial capital base positions it as a potential acquirer of smaller tools and technologies.
+Hostaway raised $365 million in December 2024 to support its expansion as a vacation rental management platform.
+The company has positioned itself as a comprehensive solution for professional property managers.
+Its capital base makes it a relevant name for founders tracking potential buyers or strategic partners.

 The Vacasa Reset and Casago Acquisition

-The trajectory of Vacasa, once the largest vacation rental management company in the United States, serves as both a cautionary tale and an M&A catalyst.
-After going public via SPAC and reaching a peak valuation of over $4 billion, Vacasa's high-fixed-cost, centralised operating model proved unsustainable.
-Casago ultimately acquired Vacasa's operations, marking a pivotal moment for the industry.
+The trajectory of Vacasa, once one of the largest vacation rental management companies in the United States, serves as both a cautionary tale and an M&A catalyst.
+After going public via SPAC, Vacasa's high-fixed-cost, centralised operating model came under sustained pressure.
+Casago ultimately acquired Vacasa's operations, marking a reset for the industry.

-Casago's acquisition strategy reflects a shift toward decentralised, "Hub and Spoke" operating models that combine local expertise with centralised technology and support.
-This model has implications for software companies: platforms that enable distributed management networks are increasingly valued over tools designed for centralised command-and-control approaches.
+Casago's acquisition strategy reflects a shift toward decentralised "Hub and Spoke" operating models that combine local expertise with centralised technology and support.
+This model has implications for software companies: platforms that enable distributed management networks can be more relevant than tools designed only for centralised command-and-control approaches.

 Lighthouse (formerly OTA Insight) and Data Consolidation

-Lighthouse, the commercial intelligence platform for hospitality, raised $370 million in Series C funding and has been acquiring data and analytics businesses to build a comprehensive market intelligence offering spanning both hotels and STR.
-The company's acquisition of Transparent, a leading STR data provider, consolidated the travel data analytics market and created a more formidable competitor to AirDNA.
+Lighthouse, the commercial intelligence platform for hospitality, raised $370 million in Series C funding and has used acquisitions to build a market intelligence offering spanning hotels and STR.
+Its acquisition of Transparent consolidated part of the travel data analytics market and created a more scaled competitor to AirDNA.

 Notable Recent Transactions